auth0/docs/articles/user-profile/create-users-using-the-dashboard.md

 * **Repeat Password**: retype the user's password to ensure that you entered the password correctly.
 * **Connection**: the database connection to use to authenticate the user.
 The dropdown lists all the configured database connections in your tenant.
 The connection you use must be associated with an Application.

-Fill in the required information and click **Save** to create the new user.
+Fill in the required information and click **Save** to add the new user.
 For more information refer to: [Creating Users via the Management Dashboard](/tutorials/creating-users-in-the-management-portal).

 ::: note
 The User Details page will show `pending` when a user is first created until they have logged in for the first time.